 Most older Americans have been driving since they were teenagers and want to retain the independence that comes with being at the wheel.
 Growing older does not necessarily mean a driver is less capable; in fact, years of driving experience may make them a more conscientious driver.
-But changes that occur as we age, even for those who are in very good health, may affect a senior’s ability to be a fully safe driver.
+But changes that occur as we age, even for those who are in very good health, may affect elderly driving safety.
 The issue of seniors and driving must be carefully assessed on an individual basis.

 Initiate a Conversation

 If you have an older family member or friend whose well-being is important to you, it is best to start the conversation before something happens.
 Be sensitive to how an older adult will feel when talking about age-associated changes that may affect their driving.
 Plan ahead for how you will begin the conversation.
 If you find it too difficult to discuss their driving, consider asking a physician they trust to be part of the conversation.

 In fact, their physician could have a key role in evaluating senior driving safety.
 Medications taken by many seniors can affect vision and perception, decision making and reaction time.
 Encourage a senor driver to find out from their doctor or pharmacist how prescribed and over-the-counter medications may affect their ability to drive a car.
 Suggest asking if their medications can be adjusted to permit safe driving.